Ashborn-07/Semester-2-DuelSys/README.md

 ## Notes
 **URS - design/wireframes**

-I know the design is alot different from the wireframes, that is because for the desktop application to show the matches via calendar after some thought i realised that it will just get too complicated to display it and then updating the scored of the matches as well will get more complicated.
+I know the design is alot different from the wireframes, that is because:

+For the desktop application to show the matches via calendar after some thought i realised that it will just get too unnecessarily complicated to display it and then updating the score of the matches as well will get even more complicated if it's with a calendar.

 For the website at first i wanted to create a profile page but changed to leader board so that i could finish on time with the synthesis implementing one _major_ and one _minor_ requirement